KenanRicky/docker-compose-project/README.md

 First, access the repository where you'll be working from

 # Clone the repository
+cd yolo-ecommerce-deployment to the working repository;
 "git clone https://github.com/KenanRicky/docker-compose-project.git"
-cd yolo-ecommerce-deployment to the working repository

 # Boot and Provision the VM
  Create a vagrant Environment from a Vagrant Box